theupdateframework/taps/candidate-fulcio-tap.md

 * Request a short-lived certificate from Fulcio by sending the certificate signing request along with the identity token.
    * Fulcio will upload the certificate to a Certificate Transparency log.
 * Use the generated private key to create signature over targets metadata.
 * Upload the certificate, signature, and hash of the targets metadata to the timestamped Rekor transparency log.
-Rekor will return an SET with a timestampe that indicates that Rekor recieved the request and will include it in the log.
+Rekor will return an SET with a timestamp that indicates that Rekor received the request and will include it in the log.
 * Create a bundle that contains the signature, Fulcio certificate, SET.
 * Upload the metadata, including the bundle to the repository.